ElianPetkov/IDA_star/README.md

 <pre>
-<strong>8puzzle and 16puzzle problem solver with IDA* algorithm with manhattan distance</strong>
+<strong>8puzzle and 16puzzle problem solver with IDA* algorithm and manhattan distance</strong>

 <strong>Problem:</strong>
 The 8-puzzle problem is a puzzle invented and popularized by Noyes Palmer Chapman in the 1870s.